What is orthostatic hypotension?

 - Drinking more fluids.

 You should call your healthcare provider if you often get dizzy when you stand up.
 Contact them even if this only happens some of the time.

 When should I go to the ER?

 - Falls or fainting.

-- Suspected bone fractures or head injuries due to falls.
+- Suspected bone fractures or head injuries from falls.

 - Signs of shock (cold, sweaty skin, rapid breathing, blue skin tone and weak pulse).